 - Some argue bounded rationality places a check on economic theory which assumes firms and consumers are perfectly rational.

 - However, supporters of rational choice theory, assume that if many thousands of people are making decisions from bounded rationality, then the economic average will lead to rational behaviour, even if not everyone makes ‘perfect decisions.’

-- Also, supporters of rational choice theory argue that in many cases, it is rational to use rules of thumb.
+- Also, supporters of the rational choice theory argue that in many cases, it is rational to use rules of thumb.
 For example, the difference in utility between different types of breakfast cereal is very minimal, so it is not rational to spend time on choosing between two very similar options.
 Therefore, the rational choice can often be not to worry about making ‘optimal choice’ but make life easy.

-- The advent of technology like the internet and computers have helped give consumers more informed choice.
+- The advent of technology like the internet and computers have helped give consumers a more informed choice.

 Implications of bounded rationality

 - Choice architecture.
-Since we take short-cuts in making decisions, the way goods are framed and presented can have a big effect on choices we make.
-Therefore, the choice architecture of goods and services can nudge us into changing our buying preferences.
+Since we take short-cuts in making decisions, the way goods are framed and presented can have a big effect on the choices we make.
+Therefore, the choice of architecture of goods and services can nudge us into changing our buying preferences.